Build an LLM from scratch in MAX

 • n_head: Number of attention heads per layer (12).
 Multiple heads let the model attend to different types of patterns simultaneously.

-• n_inner: Dimension of the MLP intermediate layer (optional, defaults to 4× embedding).
+• n_inner: Dimension of the MLP intermediate layer (optional; the transformer block defaults to 4× embedding when None).
 The 4× ratio comes from the original Attention is all you need paper.

 • layer_norm_epsilon: Small constant for numerical stability in layer normalization (1e-5).
 Prevents division by zero when variance is very small.